ImpactsWiki/pyko/README.md

 This repository currently hosts only the user manual for pyKO.

 The code is currently in beta testing.
-If you wish to be a beta tester, please send your github username to ststewart (at) ucdavis.edu
+If you wish to be a beta tester, please send your github username to ststewart [at] ucdavis.edu.

 A future public release will be hosted in this repository.